 with the coefficients $c_{i,j}$ determined by the initial conditions.
 Here, each sum runs over a basis $\{ \ket{\Psi_i} \}$ of the subspace spanned by the dark states (they form a linear space) that are eigenvectors of~\eqref{Eq:30} with real energy $E_i$.
 No other terms need to be included.
 The proof of Eq.~\eqref{eq:rhoDS} is in Appendix~\ref{App:Eq:rhoDS}.

-This explains why the study of the late-time dynamics boils down to the search of the dark states of the problem.
-In the rest of the paper, we will only be interested in dark states, which we will identify as right eigenvectors of Hamiltonian~\eqref{Eq:30} with real eigenvalue.
+This explains why the study of the late-time dynamics boils down to the search for the dark states of the problem.
+In the rest of the paper, we will only be interested in dark states, which we will identify as right eigenvectors of Hamiltonian~\eqref{Eq:30} with real eigenvalues.